Skip to content

 DomainKeys Identified Mail (DKIM) is an authentication framework used to sign and validate a message based on the domain of the sender.
 You can control what happens to messages that fail DKIM checks.

 Hard failure occurs when DKIM is configured, the DKIM signature is in the email, and the DNS responds properly, but the DKIM check didn't pass.
-This option is the default DKIM check for which you can configure failure action.
+This option is the default DKIM check for which you can configure the failure action.

 • Unsupported: Occurs when the sender hasn't configured DKIM or the DKIM key published by the sender in the DNS record isn't valid.